masasam/dotfiles/README.md

 - Those that can not be opened but need to protect data

    Sylpheed configuration file and mail data etc.
-   As mail arrives, it will be synchronized to dropbox so you don't have to think about backup.
+   As mail arrives, it will be synchronized to backup directory so you don't have to think about backup.

-Don't forget to make dropbox 2 factor authentication.

 # Arch Linux install